 This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 37, number 02 (2014).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 We live in a world broken by sin.
 One manifestation of brokenness is found in those living with disabilities.
 God shows great affection for the lost, including those who live with brokenness (the blind, lame, crippled, etc.).
 It behooves us to ask how we can more effectively respond to this vast and often forgotten population.
 We ask, “How can the church share the Good News with people whose intellectual capacities are affected by disability?”

 First we affirm that all people are fallen and need redemption in Christ.
 People who live with disability are no different.
 We cannot assume they are automatically accepted by God apart from faith in Christ.
 But we must understand that the range of intellectual disability includes some who can express faith, and others who cannot.

 Second, for those whose developmental disability allows them to understand, we must contextualize the Good News in ways they can grasp.
 If they can express faith, however simply, we must help them do so.
 Romans 10:9 models this simplicity.
 God’s people must work carefully to communicate essential aspects of faith in Christ in easily understandable terms for those with mental disability.

 But another difficult question arises concerning those whose intellectual capacity does not allow them to express faith in a verbal manner.
 Jesus’ teaching (John 15) and Paul’s (1 Corinthians 7) offer a way for including in God’s community those whose brokenness is more severe and limiting.